Ohio Organizing Collaborative

 Formed in 2007, Ohio Organizing Collaborative (OOC) is a grassroots people-centered organization.
 We unite base-building community organizing groups, student associations and faith organizations, with…

-Priority deadline ends June 15th but applications will be accepted until the position is filled.
-To apply, please submit a brief cover letter explaining why you are interested in organizing your resume and three professional references to email@example.com.
+Application Instructions Priority deadline ends October 8th but applications will be accepted and considered on a rolling basis until the position is filled.
+To apply, please submit a brief cover letter explaining why you are interested inorganizing your resume and three professional references to firstname.lastname@example.org.